cakebatterandsprinkles/portfolio-gatsby/src/posts/internet.md

 ### Some other protocols in the TCP/IP suite

-**HTTP Protocol:** HTTP (HyperText Transfer Protocol) is used to deliver webpages to your browser over the World Wide Web (we are getting there!).
+**HTTP Protocol:** HTTP (HyperText Transfer Protocol) is used to deliver webpages to your browser over the World Wide Web (We will look at www in one of the following subtitles).

 **FTP Protocol:** FTP (File Transfer Protocol) is used for transferring files from one computer to another.